sillycowvalley/TTLSim/Documentation/Blinky/Blinky_Build_Plan.md

 **Instructions live:** ENTER k, LOCAL@ off, LOCAL! off.
 RET's semantics widen: pop {PC, BP}.

+**Panel:** BP (13) — the recursion-depth display, fitted exactly when the register it watches comes to exist.
+The Hanoi acceptance test is also its acceptance test: BP breathing with recursion depth while RSP mirrors it.

 **Test program, in order:**
 1. **Regression first:** the entire stage-1 flow suite, unmodified.
 RET now pops both